greglook/merkle-db/doc/indexing.md

           |       / | \
           O      O  O  O
          / \    /|\/|\/ \
          # #    ####### #

+An orphan may be either a set of records too small to make a partition, a valid partition node, or an index node with further children.
 When an orphaned subtree is being passed to the next branch, and the current node's height is one more than the subtree root, insert it as a child of the current node:

             ...O...
            /       \